- Home /

 Industry Canada

 - A credit counselling agency.
-Credit counsellors cannot administer bankruptcies or consumer proposals, but can help you in a number of ways, such as a debt management plan, budgeting, wise credit use, and general money management.
-The Financial Consumer Agency of Canada - has information about how to find a reputable Credit Counselling service: www.fcac-acfc.gc.ca.
+Credit counsellors cannot administer bankruptcies or consumer proposals, but can help you with things such as a debt or general money management plan, budgeting, wise credit use.

 Acknowledgments: Thank you to Stephen Kingston at McInnes Cooper for reviewing this content.